Skrill Wallet

 }

-The following is the example of a callback with an information about declined COF purchase registration.
+The following is the example of a callback with information about a declined COF purchase registration.

 {